 Understanding the Cost of Dental Implants

 Because of the materials and techniques involved in dental implants, they have been shown to last decades longer than the alternatives, making them one of the best investments in all of dentistry.
-It should be noted, however, that the initial cost of dental implants in Mansfield tends to be more than traditional bridges and dentures, and it can vary widely based on a patient's specific needs.
-Regardless, most implant patients save thousands as the years go by because they don’t have to replace their prosthetics every five to 10 years like with normal restorations.
+It should be noted, however, that the initial cost of dental implants in Mansfield tends to be more than that of traditional bridges and dentures, and it can vary widely based on a patient's specific needs.
+Regardless, most implant patients save thousands as the years go by because they don’t have to replace their prosthetics every 5 – 10 years like with normal restorations.
 Plus, our team offers provisions that may make it easier than you expect to fit implants into your budget.

 Dental implant FAQs